Margaret Fuller: Critical response

+Legacy

 In 1995, Fuller was inducted into the National Women's Hall of Fame.

 On June 21, 2016, a historical marker in honor of Fuller was placed in Polhill Park in Beacon, New York, to commemorate her stay at Van Vliet boarding house.
 For the dedication ceremony, Fuller's poem, "Truth and Form", was set to music by Debra Kaye and performed by singer Kelly Ellenwood.

+In May 2026, the Concord Free Public Library in Massachusetts unveiled a statue of Margaret Fuller.
+The statue, sculpted by artist Penelope Jencks, is the first outdoor sculpture of a woman in the town.
+It was commissioned by Ronald Lee Fleming of Cambridge in 1985 with the intent of being installed in Harvard Square, but was not accepted.
+After decades in his personal garden, it was donated to the library.